Bachchor Wiesbaden

 Information

-Interested singers with choir experience, knowledge of music notation, and vocal training are invited to attend a rehearsal by appointment and introduce themselves in a short audition.
-Rehearsals take place on Thursdays from 7:45 p.m. to 10:00 p.m. in the Bachsaal of the Lutherkirche.
+Interested singers with choir experience, musical knowledge and vocal training are invited to attend a rehearsal by arrangement and to introduce themselves in a short audition.
+Rehearsals take place on Thursdays from 7.45 pm to 10.00 pm in the Bach Hall of the Lutherkirche.